rseichter/automx2/README.md

 ## About automx2

-The project resides as [automx/automx2](https://gitlab.com/automx/automx2) on GitLab.
+The project is hosted on [GitLab](https://gitlab.com/automx/automx2).
 Please use the project's [issue tracker](https://gitlab.com/automx/automx2/issues) if you find bugs.
-To discuss usage and other topics join us on the [automx-users](https://mail.sys4.de/cgi-bin/mailman/listinfo/automx-users) mailing list.
+If you have questions or want to discuss usage and other topics, join us on the [automx-users](https://mail.sys4.de/cgi-bin/mailman/listinfo/automx-users) mailing list.

 automx2 was written by [Ralph Seichter](https://gitlab.com/rseichter) for [sys4 AG](https://sys4.de).
-It has 100% test
-coverage and is mirrored to [rseichter/automx2](https://github.com/rseichter/automx2) on GitHub.